gvwilson/thirdbit/src/fiction/cloudherd/index.md

 his legs and tail tucked underneath his body.
 Now he stood and padded forward to join Granna Fee at Big Blue's leading edge.

-The soldiers' makeshift camp sat on a barren pinnacle of rock that rose out of the forest like an island.
+The soldiers' makeshift camp sat on a barren pinnacle of rock.
-Half a dozen drab tents huddled around a small fire.
+Half a dozen tents huddled around a small fire.
 Shading her eyes with her hand,
 Noxy saw men moving about,
 some leaning against one another to stay upright.

-Grappa Gas gave a low whistle.
-"The *tralpa* really isn't going to like this," he said.

-One of the soldiers spotted them a moment later.
+One of the soldiers spotted them.
 They were too far away to hear his shout, but there was no mistaking the urgency in the way he waved his arms or in the way his companions hurried to roust their injured comrades.

-"Keep your eyes wide," Grappa Gas ordered Noxy curtly.
+"Eyes wide," Grappa Gas ordered Noxy curtly.
-"Forest might be happy to let us take them, or it might not."
+"The forest might be happy to let us take them, or it might not."

 It wasn't.
 An angry voice cawed behind them.